BowdoinOrient/bowpress/wp-content/plugins/wordpress-popular-posts/readme.txt

 1. Go to Appearance > Widgets, drag and drop the **WordPress Popular Posts** widget to your sidebar.
 Once you're done configuring it, hit the Save button.
 2. If you have a caching plugin installed on your site, flush its cache now so WPP can start tracking your site.
+3. If you have a security / firewall plugin installed on your site, make sure you [allow WPP access to the REST API](https://wordpress.org/support/topic/wpp-does-not-count-properly/#post-10411163) so it can start tracking your site.
-3. Go to Appearance > Editor.
+4. Go to Appearance > Editor.
 Under "Templates", click on `header.php` and make sure that the `<?php wp_head(); ?>` tag is present (should be right before the closing `</head>` tag).
-4. (Optional, but highly recommended for large / high traffic sites) Enabling [Data Sampling](https://github.com/cabrerahector/wordpress-popular-posts/wiki/7.-Performance#data-sampling) and/or [Caching](https://github.com/cabrerahector/wordpress-popular-posts/wiki/7.-Performance#caching) might be a good idea.
+5. (Optional, but highly recommended for large / high traffic sites) Enabling [Data Sampling](https://github.com/cabrerahector/wordpress-popular-posts/wiki/7.-Performance#data-sampling) and/or [Caching](https://github.com/cabrerahector/wordpress-popular-posts/wiki/7.-Performance#caching) might be a good idea.
 Check [here](https://github.com/cabrerahector/wordpress-popular-posts/wiki/7.-Performance) for more.

 That's it!